quii/learn-go-with-tests/reading-files.md

 }
 ```

-For brevity we've ignored error handling, but it may be a good exercise for yourself.
+For brevity, we've ignored error handling, but it may be a good exercise for yourself.
 Add some test cases where the files have invalid content inside and make sure the code behaves appropriately.
 Our code is extremely easy to unit test, so you're setup well for this task.

 ## Wrapping up